rmserp12/projectCrypto/README.md

 # projectCrypto

 Welcome to the Repo for our course project.
 Below is the slide set containing all of our research, information, and documented transactions.
+All of the relevent documentation to each slide is in the notes at the bottom.
 Thank you for checking it out! https://docs.google.com/presentation/d/1_tDAGl5b8ZYK-Wnuins3Bikuhh7TJqXoR7h92TYZG6U/edit#slide=id.p